-The Reynolds course at Tanglewood was designed by Robert Trent
+The Reynolds course at Tanglewood, designed by legendary architect, Robert Trent

-Jones.
-This scenic

-and challenging course has been a favorite of golfers for many years.
-Jones completed
+Jones, Sr., is a shot-makers delight and has been a favorite of golfers for many

-The par four eighteenth hole is considered by some to be the most difficult
+The eighteenth hole, a 411 yard par 4 is considered by many to be the most difficult

 hole at Tanglewood.
-A narrow twisting uphill fairway is guarded by a bunker left and
+A narrow, twisting, uphill fairway is guarded by a deep bunker

-The Reynolds course is one of the best values in this region!
+recognized as one of the best values around!